FelipeTamaki/Darnel-Fletes-Analisis/README.md

 # Tools I Used
-For my deep dive into Darmel´s transportation, I harnessed the power of several key tools:
+For my deep dive into Darnel´s transportation, I harnessed the power of several key tools:

 * Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
   * Pandas Library: This was used to analyze the data.